helloworld-iiitt/CR-Soapbox/README.md

         (   To generate ssl certificate run this command : openssl req -newkey rsa:2048 -sha256 -nodes -keyout private.key -x509 -days 3650 -out cert.pem
             )
+    2. Replace default private.key and cert.pem files in ssl/ folder with your private.key and cert.pem files
-    2. Go to json/serverdetails.json file and fill the required details (like port, listen,etc) (   Refer this url for more details : https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks )
+    3. Go to json/serverdetails.json file and fill the required details (like port, listen,FQDN) (   Refer this url for more details : https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks )

-    3. To Host this bot in server refer : https://github.com/python-telegram-bot/python-telegram-bot/wiki/Hosting-your-bot
+    4. To Host this bot in server refer : https://github.com/python-telegram-bot/python-telegram-bot/wiki/Hosting-your-bot